-If we were to recognize our \$3.4 million of gross unrecognized tax benefits remaining as of September 30, 2022, substantially all would impact our effective tax rate.
-Additionally, we had no accrued interest and penalties as of September 30, 2022, 2021 and 2020.
+If we were to recognize our \$3.4 million gross unrecognized tax benefits remaining as of September 30, 2023, substantially all would impact our effective tax rate.
+Additionally, we had no accrued interest and penalties as of September 30, 2023, 2022 and 2021.
 If applicable, we would record interest and penalties related to unrecognized tax benefits in income tax expense within our consolidated statements of operations.

 In the normal course of business, we are subject to audits by federal and state tax authorities regarding various tax liabilities.
 The statute of limitations for our major tax jurisdictions remains open for examination for fiscal year 2007 and subsequent years.
-As of September 30, 2022, we do not expect that any of our uncertain tax positions will reverse within the next twelve months.
+As of September 30, 2023, we do not expect that any of our uncertain tax positions will reverse within the next twelve months.

-(14) Stockholders' Equity
+(13) Stockholders' Equity